Wilhelm Moritz: Defense of the Reich

 Moritz claimed his first aerial victory in Defense of the Reich on 22 April when 803 bombers of the USAAF Eighth Air Force targeted various German transportation targets in western Germany, in particular the railroad classification yard in Hamm.
 IV.
-Gruppe was scrambled at 18:20 in Salzwedel and engaged Consolidated B-24 Liberator bombers from the 2nd Air Division at 19:40 in a 20 minute aerial during which Moritz shot down one of the B-24 bombers.
+Gruppe was scrambled at 18:20 in Salzwedel and engaged Consolidated B-24 Liberator bombers from the 2nd Air Division at 19:40 in a 20 minute aerial battle during which Moritz shot down one of the B-24 bombers.
 On 29 April, 679 USAAF bombers, escorted by 814 fighters, headed von Berlin to bomb the capital.
 IV.
 Gruppe flew two missions to defend against this attack.
 On the second mission, the Gruppe intercepted the bombers on their return from the target area at 13:20 in the vicinity of Gardelegen.
 In this encounter, Moritz claimed an Herausschuss (separation shot)—a severely damaged heavy bomber forced to separate from his combat box which was counted as an aerial victory—over a B-24 bomber.

 Combat box of a 12-plane B-17 squadron.
 Three such boxes completed a 36-plane group box.

 On 6 July, VI.
 Gruppe relocated to Illesheim Airfield located 18 km northeast of Rothenburg ob der Tauber.
 The following day, a force of 1,129 B-17 Flying Fortresses and B-24 Liberators of the USAAF Eighth Air Force set out from England to bomb aircraft factories in the Leipzig area and the synthetic oil plants at Boehlen, Leuna-Merseburg and Lützkendorf.
 This formation was intercepted by a German Gefechtsverband (combat formation) consisting of IV.
 Sturmgruppe of JG 3, led by Hauptmann Moritz, escorted by two Gruppen of Bf 109s from Jagdgeschwader 300 (JG 300—300th Fighter Wing) led by Major Walther Dahl.
 Dahl and Moritz drove the attack to point-blank range behind the Liberators of the 492d Bombardment Group before opening fire.
 492d Bombardment Group was temporarily without fighter cover.
 Within about a minute the entire squadron of twelve B-24s had been annihilated.
 The Germans claimed 28 USAAF 2nd Air Division B-24s that day and were credited with at least 21.
 The majority to the Sturmgruppe attack.
 This event, also known as the Luftschlacht bei Oschersleben (aerial battle at Oschersleben), earned both Dahl and Moritz a reference in the Wehrmachtbericht, an information bulletin issued by the headquarters of the Wehrmacht, on 8 July.
 Moritz was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 18 July for 39 aerial victories, including six Herausschüsse.